 Living at Potterrow student accommodation means having some of the city’s top universities and buzzing hotspots right on your doorstep.
 This student accommodation near Edinburgh College of Art (4 min drive away) and University of Edinburgh (Holyrood Campus) (5 min drive away), making it a prime location surrounded by various other top universities in Edinburgh.

 Need a caffeine fix?
 Grab a cup at Black Medicine Coffee Co. or the charming Origin Coffee (South College Street).
 For meals, visit the best restaurants in Edinburgh, like Noodles Home and Beirut.
-For a proper student night out, The Role Play Haven and The Mash House serve up beats and buzzing crowds late into the night.
-These rank among the best clubs in Edinburgh.
+The Mash House is an amazing live music bar nearby.
+The Voodoo Rooms, also a popular spot is among the best clubs in Edinburgh.
 When the sun’s out, Nicolson Square Gardens and Deaconess Garden offer green spaces for a walk, picnic, or just a quiet afternoon with a book.
 And if shopping’s your thing, the nearby Waverley Market has you covered, with high-street stores and eateries all under one roof.
 There’s even a Tesco Express close by for your daily essentials.

 Edinburgh is a city steeped in history and brimming with inspiring places to explore.
 Living at Potterrow Fresh Student Living means you’re just a short stroll away from world-renowned landmarks like the Royal Mile, the National Monument of Scotland, and the Surgeons' Hall Museums.
 For quieter days, the National Museum of Scotland and Edinburgh Central Library are perfect for browsing through centuries of knowledge.
 Healthwise, you’ll have peace of mind knowing the MacKenzie Medical Centre and Bristo Square Pharmacy & Travel Clinic are within easy reach.